cds-snc/gc-articles/README.md

 _e( 'Your Ad here', 'cds-snc' );
 ```

-In order to translate these strings and make them available to Wordpress, you will go through the following steps:
+In order to translate these strings and make them available to WordPress, you will go through the steps below.

+_NOTE: You can execute the commands below in the `cds-base` plugin folder, the `cds-default` theme folder, or at
+the root `wordpress` folder, depending on scope/context._

 1. Prepare translation files

-You will execute this command in the `cds-base` plugin folder, the `cds-default` theme folder, or at the root `wordpress`
-folder, depending on scope/context.

 ```sh
 composer prepare-translations
 ```

-This will scan the plugin or theme files and update the `cds-snc.pot` file which captures all the translatable strings,
+This will scan the plugin or theme files and update the `cds-snc.pot` file which captures all the translatable strings.
-and then merge any updates into the `fr_FR.po` file which is where translations are added.
+It will then merge any updates into the `fr_FR.po` file which is where translations are added.

 2. Add translated strings